ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Create Tip Jar Trigger

-A trigger will need to be added so you can detect when the player has entered the trigger volume so the interaction label can be enabled for the player for them to open up the tip jar UI.
+A trigger will need to be added so you can detect when the player has entered the trigger volume so the interaction label can be enabled for the player for them to open the tip jar UI.

 - Create a **Trigger**, and place it inside the **Triggers** group in the **Hierarchy**.
 - Rename the trigger to **Tip Jar Trigger**.